Goyet-Christopher/GeoCoq/README.md

 - short files and sorting lemmas by same utility/similarity/goal/aim,
 - changing the names of lemmas to make them more understandable and recognizable,
 - as many lemmas as possible to :
-  - simplify the use for everyone (without having to know the whole library by heart ...),
+  - simplify the use for everyone (without having to know the whole library by heart ...)
-  - have a large choice of constructors, to avoid having to go back to the definition.
+  - have a large choice of constructors, to avoid having to go back to the definition
+  - banning unfold tactic to have a code that is as independent as possible from the choice of definitions and as maintainable as possible.

 Goyet Christopher